Linuxfabrik/lfops/roles/acme_sh/README.md

 * Install `openssl`.
 This can be done using the [linuxfabrik.lfops.openssl](https://github.com/Linuxfabrik/lfops/tree/main/roles/openssl) role.
 * Install `tar`.
 This can be done using the [linuxfabrik.lfops.tar](https://github.com/Linuxfabrik/lfops/tree/main/roles/tar) role.
 * Have a configured webserver.

+If you use the [acme.sh Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/acme_sh.yml), this is automatically done for you.

 ## Tags